tarun-palisetty/connect4/README.md

-# connect4 Game Implementation using Spring Boot and Rest
+# Connect4 Game - Implementation Using Spring Boot and Rest
+   This is a Spring boot application which exposes REST services for connect4 game play.

 #1.
 How to build the application